Would you rather listen to this blog instead of reading it? Just click play below. (Audio Recording by Samuel Krushnisky)

 - Low start-up cost

-The dropshipping business model is the low initial investment, so it’s easy to get started.
+The dropshipping business model is a low initial investment, so it’s easy to get started.
 First, you don’t need to purchase products until a customer places an order.
 Second, you don’t need a physical space for inventory, so there is no cost for a warehouse.
 Third, you don’t have to hire staff to help you manage the shipping of products.
 Basically, your main expenses include costs of goods, advertising, and a website.

 Cons of Dropshipping